witheve/mamarob/food-truck.eve.md

    [#menu
     name:"Gloria’s Beignets"
     image:"assets/fritters.jpg"
-    description:"Our take on the classic - deep-fried yeast doughnuts topped with powdered sugar and drizzled with honey" cost:6
+    description:"Our take on the classic - deep-fried yeast doughnuts topped with powdered sugar and drizzled with honey." cost:6
     #vegetarian]